QuantLet/TimeVaryingPenalization/README.md

 a break point after which the design matrix changes.
 Plots time series of lambda in LASSO regression.
-Furthermore, the cardinality of the active set q, the L2-norm of the residuals, the L1-norm of the paramter beta  and the condition number of the squared design matrix (X'X) are plotted.'
+Furthermore, the cardinality of the active set q, the L2-norm of the residuals, the L1-norm of the paramter beta  and the condition number of the squared design matrix (X''X) are plotted.'

-Keywords : 'LASSO, lasso shrinkage, L1-norm penalty, change point, bic, euclidean norm,regression, simulation, plot, visualization, historical moving window,time-series, estimation,L1-norm, error, beta, multi dimensional, multivariate normal'
+Keywords : 'LASSO, lasso shrinkage, L1-norm penalty, change point, bic, euclidean norm,regression, simulation, plot, visualization, historical moving window,time-series, estimation, L1-norm, error, beta, multi dimensional, multivariate normal'

 See also : 'MVAgrouplasso, MVAlassocontour, MVAlassoregress, SMSlassocar,